 Distance The distance from the face of flange to the level (1 product) or the surface of the top product (2 or more products).
-See the diagrams at the end of this more precise emission of radar signals.
+See the diagrams at the end of this shape for a more precise emission of radar signals.

-A new generation of antenna made of PP. It has an ellipsoidal shape for a Drop antenna and functions of the device are included in it.
+A new generation of antenna made of PTFE or PEEK.
+It has an ellipsoidal Drop antenna and functions of the device are included in it.